myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 Now that we have our board connected to Cayenne and it has successfully sent test data to our dashboard, let’s take a look at how easy it is to add an actuator.
 The Nucleo board includes an onboard LED already.
 Let’s make use of this and create a Button widget on our dashboard that will let us turn this light ON/OFF.

-*TIP: Although we’ll be using the Nucleo’s onboard light, the method of adding an additional external digital actuator is the same as what’s shown here for our Nucleo board.
+*TIP: Although we’ll be using the Nucleo’s onboard light, the method of adding an additional external actuator is the same as what’s shown here for our Nucleo board.
 Every board type is different however.
 Refer to the documentation and code examples for your specific board to see how to program specifically for it.*

 In order for Cayenne to be able to control the Nucleo’s onboard light, we must perform the following tasks: